 Routino comes with ABSOLUTELY NO WARRANTY for the software itself or the route that is calculated by it.

-DemonstrationA live demonstration of the router for the UK is available on the internet:
+DemonstrationA live demonstration of the router for the UK is available in both OpenLayers and Leaflet versions:

 The source code download available below also includes a set of files that can be used to create your own interactive map.